DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 # gRPC Disruption Inceptor

-When the interceptor recognizes a query's endpoint as one which is actively getting disrupted, the interceptor generates a random integer from `0` to `100`, and consults a `PercentToAlteration` mapping to figure out what `alteration` to apply to a query response.
+When the interceptor recognizes a query's endpoint as one which is actively getting disrupted, the interceptor generates a random integer from `0` to `100`, and consults a `PercentToAlteration` mapping (represented underneath the hood as a golang slice with length <= 100) to figure out what `alteration` to apply to a query response.
 This mapping is populated by the percentage odds a user configured for each alteration.
 Currently, we support two `alteration`s:

 1. return a gRPC error code (such as `NotFound` or `PermissionDenied`)
 2. return an empty response (`emptypb.Empty`)